 Your Medicare insurance covers COVID-19 vaccines that have been authorized or approved by the FDA.
 This coverage includes the Pfizer, Moderna, and J&J vaccines.

 As of now, Medicare also covers a booster shot of the Pfizer vaccine.
 You are eligible for this vaccine if, at least, six months have passed since you received your second dose of the Pfizer COVID-19 series.
 You must also be 65 years or older, or considered to be at high risk of infection or complications from COVID-19.

-Medicare covers 100 percent of the cost for COVID-19 vaccines and the administration of the vaccine.
-Medicare beneficiaries are not responsible for paying a deductible or copayment, and your health care provider can’t charge you anything for administering the vaccine.
+Medicare covers 100 percent of the cost of COVID-19 vaccines and the administration of the vaccine.
+Medicare beneficiaries are not responsible for paying a deductible or copayment, and your healthcare provider can’t charge you anything for administering the vaccine.

 Travel recommendations for those who are fully vaccinated:

 Even if you are fully vaccinated, the CDC recommends that everyone wear a mask properly (covering mouth and nose) while traveling on all forms of public transportation.
 This includes planes, trains, buses, ships, and others.
 People must also wear a mask while they are inside transportation hubs like airports and stations, outside while boarding a plane, bus, or train, or while on the deck of a ship.

 While you’re traveling you should be aware of all local requirements like wearing a mask and maintaining social distancing.
 It’s also important to wear a mask in crowded settings, even if they are outdoors.

 When you get to your destination, and when you return to your home, you should self-monitor for symptoms.
 If you develop COVID-19 symptoms, isolate yourself and get tested immediately.
 If you don’t have symptoms, you don’t need to get tested or isolate yourself if you are fully vaccinated or you have recovered from COVID within the past three months.